Skip to content

 • Professionalism and the development of professional functioning

-The model also articulates the values we hold as a training program.
+The model also expresses the values we hold as a training program.

-• The agency climate provides a balance of support and challenge and allows trainees to be learners - to own their strengths and acknowledge their areas of growth.
+• A climate that provides a balance of support and challenge and allows trainees to be learners - to own their strengths and acknowledge their areas of growth

 • Active trainee involvement and risk-taking, in that trainees take initiative and responsibility in the training process

-• The importance of balancing responsibility to the trainee, consumer and agency
+• The importance of balancing responsibility to the trainee, students receiving services and the agency

 • Apprenticeship experiences, with staff serving as role models for trainees